hzeller/flaschen-taschen/README.md

 are also client APIs available - the [api subdirectory](./api) is the best to inspect here.

-To get started with programming, go to the [examples-api/](./examples-api) directory, compile the programs and run it.
+To get started with programming, go to the [examples-api-use/](./examples-api-use) directory, compile the programs and run it.

 ```
-$ cd examples-api
+$ cd examples-api-use
 $ make simple-animation
 $ ./simple-animation localhost # <- network address of display.
 ```